lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

  * DTag (if present).

-Then, the fragment receiver may determine the fragment delivery reliability mode that is used for this fragment based on the Rule ID in that fragment.
+Then, the fragment receiver may determine the fragment reliability mode that is used for this fragment based on the Rule ID in that fragment.

 Upon receipt of a link fragment, the receiver starts constructing the original unfragmented packet.
 It uses the FCN and the order of arrival of each fragment to determine the location of the individual fragments within the original unfragmented packet.
 A fragment payload may carry bytes from a SCHC compressed IPv6 header, an uncompressed IPv6 header or an IPv6 datagram data payload.
 For example, the receiver may place the fragment payload within a payload datagram reassembly buffer at the location determined from: the FCN, the arrival order of the fragments, and the fragment payload sizes.
 In Window mode, the fragment receiver also uses the W bit in the received fragments.
 Note that the size of the original, unfragmented packet cannot be determined from fragmentation headers.